A clue as to why it's so hard to wake up on a cold winter's morning

-Winter may be behind us, but do you remember the challenge of waking up on those cold, dark days?
-Temperature affects the behavior of nearly all living creatures, but there is still much to be learned about the link between sensory neurons and neurons controlling the sleep-wake cycle.
+EVANSTON, Ill. --- Winter may be behind us, but do you remember the challenge of waking up on those cold, dark days?
+Temperature affects the behavior of nearly all living creatures, but there is still much to learn about the link between sensory neurons and neurons controlling the sleep-wake cycle.

 Northwestern University neurobiologists have uncovered a clue to what's behind this behavior.
 In a study of the fruit fly, the researchers have identified a "thermometer" circuit that relays information about external cold temperature from the fly antenna to the higher brain.
 They show how, through this circuit, seasonally cold and dark conditions can inhibit neurons within the fly brain that promote activity and wakefulness, particularly in the morning.